Signum Documentation

 Lines = o.Details.Count

-}).ColumnDisplayName(a => a.Lines, () => OrderMessage.Lines.NiceToString());
+}).ColumnDisplayName(a => a.Lines, () => OrderMessage.Lines.NiceToString()));

-Manual queries (Advanced)
+Manual Queries (Advanced)

 public static ManualDynamicQueryCore<T> Manual<T>(Func<QueryRequest, QueryDescription, DEnumerableCount<T>> execute)